dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 .NET Command Line Tools require the .NET Core SDK.
 See the [.NET Core](https://www.microsoft.com/net/core) website for installation instructions.

-### Supported Frameworks
+### Supported .NET platforms

-The .NET Command Line Tools will work on projects targeting these frameworks:
+The .NET Command Line Tools work on projects targeting .NET Core (e.g. "netcoreapp1.0", "netcoreapp1.1", "netcoreapp2.0", etc.).
+Use a version of the .NET CLI tools for EF Core package that matches the major version of the EF Core runtime used by the application.

-* .NET Framework 4.5.1 and newer. ("net451", "net452", "net46", etc.)

-* .NET Core App 1.0 and newer. ("netcoreapp1.0", "netcoreapp1.1", etc.)

 ### Install by editing project